Snugles/bid-local/README.md

 - Code Editor

-- Expo Client installed on your phone (download from Google PLay or App Store)
+- Expo Client installed on your phone (download from Google Play or App Store)

 ### Instructions